The experiences of gaming throughout the years.

 I would say the very best thing that came out of the Ideazon design was the FPS layout because for people who have never played FPS on a PC before it showed the keys right there.
 So it made the barrier of entry a lot easier for those wanting to play a PC game.

 Look at all of those damned keysets!

 Although we have to admit that when you start looking at all of the keysets for the keyboard our cliche meter red-lines.
-Showing off that this is a company that Likes to cash in on as many games as possible just by adding a new coat of paint to only a handful of predetermined designs which really haven’t been all that well tested out.
-I only had the FPS and the Internet Exploer keyboard layout and really that’s all you needed.
+Showing off that this is a company that likes to cash in on as many games as possible just by adding a new coat of paint to only a handful of predetermined designs that really haven’t been all that well tested out.
+I only had the FPS and the Internet Explorer keyboard layout and really that’s all you needed.
 Everything else was just gimmicky and cliche.